informalsystems/atomkraft/examples/cosmos-sdk/README.md

   --from cosmos1uquty6wqc03pqpmz0t5fzh4fd5npfpd23wgr7l
 ```

-From what we can see here, it is unexpected for the `bank transfer` to go
+From what we can see here, it is unexpected for the `bank send` transaction to
-through, as the delegator's balance was expected to have fewer coins than is
+succeed, as the delegator's balance was expected to have fewer coins than is
-required in the transfer.
-However, the command `staking delegate` has
+required in the send.
+However, because the delegator was already staked (in the genesis),
-transferred delegation rewards on the delegator's account, and the transfer
-succeeded.
+the command `staking delegate` auto-claimed the delegation rewards that had already accrued,
+transferring them to the delegator's account.
+It therefore did have enough tokens for the
+send transaction to succeed.

 The above trace does not expose any bug in Cosmos SDK.
 Interestingly, it shows
 that our expectations in the test deviate from the implementation.
 In fact,